 It’s important to choose a reliable and stable web host that does not have too much downtime.
 If you’re starting out, you might be better off with shared hosting, which means you’ll be sharing a server with other blogs.
 The downside is, your blog may load slower because you’re sharing resources with other websites.
 Also, you might have to spend more time fiddling with your site.

-Managed WordPress hosting through a company like Kinsta has its advantages for those interested in how to start a travel blog.
 Since you’re on the go, the last thing you have time to worry about is downtime or messing around with your server.
 Additionally, you might not always have access to the best internet connection to fix things.
 Falling back on a reliable managed host might actually save you money.

 You’ll also get access to a variety of tools which can make managing your site a lot easier, such as Kinsta’s custom dashboard.